jackpal/jackpal.github.io/_posts/2010-01-22-800_lines_of_code_for_a_bencode_serializer_!.md

 ---
 date: 2010-01-22 10:55
 tags: go,bittorrent,Taipei-Torrent
+title: 800 lines of code for a bencode serializer?!
 ---

-# 800 lines of code for a bencode serializer?!

 > Wow, my Taipei-Torrent post made it to Hacker News and reddit.com/r/programming.
 I'm thrilled!